 Ask anyone what they think you should eat the night before a big event or workout and they will 9 times out of 10 tell you pasta….and lots of it.

-Carbohydrate loading or ‘carb loading’ describes how the food you eat before an event can give us more energy and decrease bonking (hitting the wall) by increasing the amount of glycogen in our muscles.
+Carbohydrate loading or ‘carbo loading’ describes how the food you eat before an event can give us more energy and decrease bonking (hitting the wall) by increasing the amount of glycogen in our muscles.
 While the body gets energy from most food groups, it converts carbs to glucose more easily than it converts fat or protein, so traditionally, loading up on carbs up to three days prior can mean a big energy boost.

-While carb loading is usually referred to marathon runners and triathletes, it can actually be helpful for anything over 90 minutes long.
+While carbo loading is usually referred to marathon runners and triathletes, it can actually be helpful for anything over 90 minutes long.
 It is after this one and a half hour mark where our muscles really call on the glycogen resources to kick in and take over.

 the most effective way to carbo load is to follow a normal diet with light training until the day before the race.
 On the day before the race, the athlete performs a very short, extremely high-intensity workout (such as a few minutes of sprinting) then consumes 12 g of carbohydrate per kilogram of lean mass over the next 24 hours.
 The regimen reportedly resulted in a 90% increase in glycogen storage